kristinbranson/APT/user/orthocam/README_StereoCalibration.md

 ## Orthocam Stereo Calibration

 This is a step-by-step guide to running an OrthoCam stereo camera calibration.
 OrthoCam is intended to provide a more usable/stable calibration for cameras/rigs which operate in the weak perspective regime.
-This weak perspective regins is when Δz << z, usually occurring when the camera's angle of view is <10° according to doi:10.1088/0957-0233/26/9/095203.
+This weak perspective regime is when Δz << z, usually occurring when the camera's angle of view is <10° according to doi:10.1088/0957-0233/26/9/095203.

 #### Requirements